Using the Feature Service

 Outfields

 To reduce the data size amount, you can select the option to only return the columns needed.
-For example if you only need the ll_uuid of the parcel property, address, or any other specific details versus all columns, you can use outFields.
+For example, if you only need the ll_uuid of the parcel property, address, or any other specific columns instead of all columns, you can use outFields.

 You will need to set the outFields parameter before importing a Feature Service layer into a Pro project.